Axo-s/Yantra-launcher-needlessly-modified-/README.md

 - Follow the coding style to keep it consistent across the project.

 ## Translation
-We support initiatives to translate Yantra Launcher in your native language!
+We support initiatives to translate Yantra launcher needlessly revamped  in your native language!
 If you are interested for a long-term commitment to volunteer translations, see the [Translator's Guide](/Yantra_Launcher_Translators_Guide.pdf).

 ## FAQs